STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

-As part of your stakeholder identification process, you should also conduct a change impact assessment which involves reviewing the current state process flows and the future state process flows to identify what is changing and who will be impacted.
+As part of your stakeholder engagement process, you should also conduct a change impact assessment which involves reviewing the current state process flows and the future state process flows to identify what is changing and who will be impacted.

 Step 2.
 Stakeholder Assessment

-The stakeholder mapping template will be used to capture basic stakeholder information (part of step 1), and then for step 2 will be used to document the level of each stakeholder’s receptiveness or resistance to the project, as well as the change management approach for mitigating any identified resistance.
+Your stakeholder mapping template will be used to capture basic stakeholder information (part of step 1), and then for step 2 will be used to document the level of each stakeholder’s receptiveness or resistance to the project, as well as the change management approach for mitigating any identified resistance.

 You should also gather information on who will be responsible for executing the engagement and management approach for each identified stakeholder.

 Enter all of this information into your AGS Stakeholder Management Toolkit’s template which includes columns for capturing each individual’s current level of commitment, desired level of commitment, and other important information including: role, title, reporting structure, level of influence, and ability to impact the project’s success.

 Make sure to develop reporting stats and insights from your stakeholder identification and analysis.
 For example, the AGS Stakeholder Tool has an analytics dashboard that provides a holistic view of how many stakeholders have a high ability to impact the project, how many are considered Critical Stakeholders, as well as visual views of each stakeholder’s organizational change management competency.